msantos/xmppipe/README.md

     * init: setrlimit(2)
     * stdio: setrlimit(2)

-Selecting the sandbox can be done at compile time.
+Selecting the sandbox is done at compile time.
 For example, to use the "rlimit" sandbox:

     XMPPIPE_SANDBOX=rlimit make